Travel Insurance While Pregnant: Best Coverage for Pregnancy

 Purchase travel insurance within the time window

-Buy your policy within 14 to 15 days of your initial trip deposit.
+Buy your policy within 14 days of your initial trip deposit.
 You'll qualify for pre-existing condition waivers, which keep pregnancy coverage intact.

 2. 2